RunJMC-Dev/RunTask/README.md

 ## How it works
 - On HA start, RunTasks validates tasks and schedules a daily run at local midnight.
 - On each run, it checks tasks due that day and calls `todo.get_items` then `todo.add_item` to inject the to-dos with `due_datetime` set to midnight.
+- A `RunTasks: Run Now` button entity (and `runtasks.run_now` service) let you trigger the same logic immediately.

 ## Dev workflow
-- Place the repo under `/config/custom_components/runtasks/` in your HA environment.
+- Place the repo under `/config/custom_components/runtasks/` in your HA environment and restart HA.
-- Settings ?
-Devices & Services ?
-Check Config, then restart.
+- Add the integration through the UI, paste tasks JSON, and save.
-- Watch logs for: `RunTasks loaded with X task(s)`.
+- Watch logs for: `RunTasks loaded via UI with X task(s)`.
-- For quick testing, temporarily tweak `weekday`/`start_date` to force a due condition and observe the target to-do list.
+- For quick testing, use the `RunTasks: Run Now` button entity or tweak `weekday`/`start_date` in Options to force a due condition.

 ## Acceptance criteria (v0.1)
 - Schedules at local midnight after first HA start and reschedules daily.